mutantmonkey/alpine-appvm/README.md

 # Alpine-based AppVMs for QEMU

+**As of August 2016, I no longer recommend the use of this playbook.
+Alpine Linux has consistently failed to provide Firefox updates in a timely manner and is currently two major releases behind.
+Although I have a lot of hope for Alpine, it is unsafe to use it to run Firefox at this time.**

 This is a playbook that helps you create AppVMs using Alpine Linux.
 Right now, only QEMU is supported with SPICE enabled, but support for other environments may be added in the future.